Kennedy07t/GitMasteryChallenge/README.md

 # GitMasteryChallenge
 # This is my new commit...
 # Hello Friends, this is a new commit made in Pull-Request branch.
+Hello there, Please, read the newly added discription.